GCF14/LBYARCH-MP/README.md

 - Function exported: `imgCvtGrayIntToDouble` with signature `void imgCvtGrayIntToDouble(int *in, double *out, int n)`.
   - Loads constants `1.0` and `255.0` from the data section and computes `1.0/255.0` into `xmm2`.
-  - For each pixel: load 32-bit int, convert to double with `cvtsi2sd`, multiply by the precomputed `1/255` with `mulsd`, and store the 64-bit double with `movsd`.
+  - For each pixel: load 32-bit int, convert to double with `cvtsi2sd`, multiply by the `1/255` computed from `divsd` with `mulsd`, and store the 64-bit double with `movsd`.
-  - Advances the input pointer by 4 bytes and output pointer by 8 bytes each loop iteration.
+  - Advances the input pointer by 4 bytes for int and output pointer by 8 bytes for double each loop iteration.

-### C Driver (`main.c`)
+### C Main File (`main.c`)

 - Allocates `int *input` and `double *output` arrays for the image sizes.
 - Generates random pixels using `rand() % 256` and seeds with `time(NULL)`.
-- Calls the assembly routine inside a 30-iteration loop to compute an average conversion time.
+- Calls the assembly routine inside a 30-iteration (minimum) loop to compute an average conversion time.
 - Compares each output element to `(double)input[i] / 255.0` with a tolerance of `0.0001`.
 - Timing: uses `clock()`; average time is reported in microseconds and per-pixel time in nanoseconds.
 - Sample output: the program prints the full 10×10 sample (input & output) and timing for all three test sizes.